-When I wrote the post on Pinuccio Sciola’s singing stones, I received many messages from readers asking me to post a video to give an idea of what kind of sound what we think of as dead matter was releasing.
+When I wrote the post on Pinuccio Sciola’s singing stones, I received many messages from readers asking me to post a video to give an idea of what kind of sound we think the dead matter was releasing.
 Pretty understandable as you don’t see many people making music out of seemingly silent rocks.

-So the other day I went back to San Sperate, a colourful town in southern Sardinia, and let the artist take me to another dimension, the dimension where we can connect to Planet Earth through its sounds, the dimension where you have the impression stones are alive.
+So I went back to San Sperate, a colorful town in southern Sardinia, and let the local artist Pino Sciola take me to another dimension, the dimension where we can connect to Planet Earth through its sounds, the dimension where you have the impression that stones are alive.

 “While using the oxyhydrogen flame to heat and cut the stone, I saw a red fluid coming out of it, it was its blood.
 Basalt is a volcanic stone, and it was going back to its lava origins, it gave me the willies.”